 About this Course

-The course will begin with an overview of Health Communication in the United States and the ways in which health and illness are defined through communication, including media.
-We will discuss existing health disparities and social determinants of health as we examine health communication in multicultural settings in the U.S. We will further examine multicultural audiences and perspectives about health and illness, including diverse meaning systems and their influences on health attitudes and behaviors.
+We focus on the role of communication and identity in health and healthcare with a particular focus on justice, equity, diversity, inclusion, and social determinants of health.
+The field of health equity focuses on ensuring that all populations—regardless of race, ethnicity, age, gender, gender identity, sexual orientation, immigration status, disability status, geographic origin, and so on—have equal opportunity to achieve and maintain a healthy life.
+Due to historical and current issues of marginalization, discrimination, and a variety of social determinants of health, many groups do not have the same access to the means necessary to achieve health and well-being.
+As a result, there are severe and persistent inequities in health status and outcomes seen across populations.
+This course is designed to provide an overview of the field of health equity, including the origins and context in which health inequities occur, an in-depth look at multiple populations impacted by health inequities, and the role of health communication in advancing and advocating to reduce health disparities.
+The course will begin with an overview of Health Communication and Health Equity in the United States and the ways in which health and illness are defined through communication, including media.
+We will discuss existing health disparities and social determinants of health as we examine health communication in cultural and intersectional settings in the U.S. We will further examine diversity in perspectives about health and illness, including diverse meaning systems and their influences on health attitudes and behaviors.
 Students will learn about cross-cultural conceptions of health and disease and how those conceptions are represented in communication about health and illness.
-As students learn about what it means to develop culturally grounded health communication campaigns, they will examine culture centric messaging in health promotion.
+As students learn about what it means to develop health communication campaigns grounded in the social determinants of health that lead to health disparities, they will examine culture centric messaging in health promotion.
 We will also discuss the ways in which health care systems are promoting patient-centered health care that takes intersectionality and identity into consideration.